sabari2018/PDL_2020-2021_GR5/README.md

 ## Objectives

 3 expected results :
-Improvement of extractors (source code, documentation, tests, continuous integration...).
+* Improvement of extractors. (source code, documentation, tests, continuous integration...)
-Tools which allows us to evaluate our extractors.
+* Tools which allows us to evaluate ours extractors.
-Make the software project easy to use by anyone. ( with a complete and functional dataset)
+* Make the software project easy to use by anyone. (with a complete and functional dataset)

 ## Actual functionality